How to Hide Your Poker Tells

 Maintaining an impassive and neutral expression in the face of extreme emotions such as anxiety, elation and nervousness can be difficult; yet hiding these tell-tale signs is of ultimate importance because their presence can clue the opponents onto your strategies.
 Hiding these indicative signs is of ultimate importance and in this article we give you some advice on developing fixed practices to counter these clues.

 In order to be able to conceal emotions from revealing all and mastering the practice of concealing these revealing signs it is important to first understand what habits and practices actually act as indicators.
 They are manifested in the form of behaviors that can either be seen or heard and can be used by strong players to gauge the strength of their opponents’ hands.
-Most newcomers to the field betray their state of mind and thus their playing position by unconsciously responding to their card hands and reacting on a mainly instinctive level.
+Most newcomers to the field betray their state of mind and thus their playing position by unconsciously responding to their card hands and reacting on a mainly instinctive level and how to learn to hide poker tells.

 In order to be able to conceal these tells you need to be able to recognize their source.
 Once you have come to identify certain behaviors as exclusive to arising out of nervousness or anxiety, you need to isolate these behaviors as unwanted and the work on controlling them and thus eliminating them.
 It is important to recognize the exact point at which these specific habits begin to establish so that you can nip the bud right away in the beginning.